UAVmatrix/uavcast-pro-docs/docs/UAVcast-Pages/Dashboard.md

 If you get all green leds then all selected items has started as expected.

 This is a nice way to verify that UAVcast-Pro will start as expected when Raspberry Pi starts up.

+##Enable  / Disable Autostart

+If autostart is enable, then UAVcast-Pro will start all enabled functions every time Raspberry Pi boots up.